shailshouryya/test-project/python/README.md

-python setup.py clean --all                           # avoid using cached information rm -r build/                                          # python setup.py clean --all **should** remove all contents of build/, but just in case rm -r project_name.egg-info                           # **should** be updated automatically with both the setup.py and pip install command below, but just in case rm -r package_* example_*                             # remove script generated packages (test_project_python specific, another projects will have a different cleaning process) python -m test_project_python.make_nested_py_modules  # build script generated packages (test_project_python specific, another projects will have a different build process) python -m build                                       # build packages for distribution (add --no-isolation to avoid virtual environment requirement) python -m pip install .                               # install the package locally
+python setup.py clean --all                           # avoid using cached information rm -r build/                                          # python setup.py clean --all **should** remove all contents of build/, but just in case rm -r project_name.egg-info                           # **should** be updated automatically with both the setup.py and pip install command below, but just in case rm -r package_* example_*                             # remove script generated packages (test_project_python specific, another project will have a different cleaning process) python -m test_project_python.make_nested_py_modules  # build script generated packages (test_project_python specific, another project will have a different build process) python -m build                                       # build packages for distribution (add --no-isolation to avoid virtual environment requirement) python -m pip install .                               # install the package locally
 # run the sequence again (so run the 7 commands sequentially twice) just in case something somehow remains cached